 PPS23 states that consideration should be given to the redevelopment of former manufacturing sites and the protection of controlled waters.
 The policy states that it is essential to ensure that potentially contaminated sites are adequately characterised prior to redevelopment as there is the potential for disturbance of contaminants resulting in the remobilisation of contaminants that can leach to groundwater.
 Consideration should also be given to the remediation of any contamination, selection of appropriate foundation design, appropriate decommission of any groundwater boreholes and disposal of drainage.
-The local authority will need to ensure that a preliminary risk assessment of contaminated land in accordance with the Model Procedures for the Management of Land Contamination (CLR11) will need to be undertaken at a later stage.
+The local authority will need to ensure that a preliminary risk assessment of contamination (CLR11) will need to be undertaken at a later stage.